Lyft’s new CEO tackles a job requiring some heavy lifting

 “Money talks,” Blitzstein, 39, said.
 “But I definitely think it’s going to be challenging for Lyft.
 Are they going to be cutting down to the bone?
 That would be like cutting off your arm to lose weight.”

 The widening chasm between Uber and Lyft has been showing up in their respective financial results.
-Under benchmark tracked by investors known as “adjusted earnings before interest, taxes, depreciation and amortization,” Uber posted a profit of $1.7 billion last year while Lyft sustained a loss of $406 million and management in February provide an outlook that made things look like they were worsening.
+Under benchmark tracked by investors known as “adjusted earnings before interest, taxes, depreciation and amortization,” Uber posted a profit of $1.7 billion last year while Lyft sustained a loss of $406 million and management in February issued an outlook that made things look like they were worsening.

 That’s one of the key reasons that Lyft’s stock price has plunged by about 70% during the the past year while Uber’s shares are nearly the same price as a year ago, mirroring the bellwether S&P 500 index.